 What is encompassed in the system of systems for the distribution system for operational energy?

-A proper assessment of operational energy distribution must begin with identification of the constituent systems that power DoD installations and platforms and their relationships.
+A proper assessment of operational energy distribution must begin with identification of the constituent systems that power Department of Defense (DoD) installations and platforms and their relationships.

 What current capability gaps exist with respect to operational energy distribution?